realthunder/asm3-wiki/Expression-and-Spreadsheet.md

-* `identifier1#identifier2.identifier3`, this syntax is used to reference a property `identifier3` of an object with internal name `identifier2` that belongs to an external document labelled `identifier1`.
+* `identifier1#identifier2.identifier3`, this syntax is used to reference a property `identifier3` of an object with internal name `identifier2` that belongs to an external document labeled `identifier1`.
 Unlike upstream, you have to save both the referencing and referenced documents at least once before using this type of reference, otherwise exception will be thrown.
 Whenever a document containing this type of reference is opened,